ADHD & Autism Testing for Adults

 I provide virtual psychological evaluations for adults who are seeking answers about:

-Whether you’re feeling lost in your day-to-day routines, struggling to manage work or school expectations, or constantly wondering if you’re falling behind—an evaluation can give you clarity, confidence, and a way forward.
+Whether you’re feeling lost in your day-to-day routines, struggling to manage work or school expectations, or constantly wondering if you’re falling behind, an evaluation can give you clarity, confidence, and a way forward.

-• For individuals who struggle with focus, follow-through, and executive functioning—even if they’ve been told they’re just lazy, scattered, or disorganized.
+• For individuals who struggle with focus, follow-through, and executive functioning, even if they’ve been told they’re just lazy, scattered, or disorganized.

 → I evaluate attention, working memory, task initiation, and emotion regulation to help determine if ADHD is a factor, especially in cases that have been overlooked or misdiagnosed.

-• For adults who feel “different” socially, emotionally, or sensorily—and wonder if they’ve been masking for most of their life.
+• For adults who feel “different” socially, emotionally, or sensorily, and wonder if they’ve been masking for most of their life.

-→ Ideal for those who may have been missed earlier due to subtle or internalized traits (especially women and nonbinary folks); we look at communication style, sensory processing, routines, and more.
+→ Ideal for those who may have been missed earlier due to subtle or internalized traits (especially women and nonbinary folks).

 • For people who relate to traits of both ADHD and autism and want to know what’s really going on beneath the surface.